-Working parents often feel like they don’t spend enough time with their children.
+Working parents often feel like they don’t spend enough family time with their children.
 Some parents try to compensate for this by buying their kids expensive presents or sending them off to luxury destinations.
 Expensive presents or not, what children really want is to spend quality time with their parents.
-You can turn everyday errands into fun time but it is also helpful to set aside at least one day a week as family day.
+It is helpful to set aside at one day a week as family day.
 Here are some easy and frugal, fun things to do with kids for family day.
-They may be simple things to do but when you slow down and enjoy teaching your child and interacting with your child, you will find it these simple moments can be fun, memorable, and meaningful in the best way.
+These are simple things to do but when you slow down and enjoy teaching your child and interacting with your child.
+However, you will find it these simple moments can be fun, memorable, and meaningful in the best way.

 Fun Things To Do With Kids For Family Day:

 Some countries even set aside 1 day a year as a public holiday called Family Day.
 It is a long weekend holiday in Canada where they celebrate Family Day on the second Monday in February in British Columbia and the third Monday of February in Alberta, Ontario, New Brunswick, Nova Scotia (Heritage Day), Manitoba (Louis Riel Day), Prince Edward Island (Islander Day) and Saskatchewan.
 The emphasis is on spending quality time with your family.
 What a great tradition to honor and cherish the importance of families!

 In the United States, there is National Family Day, celebrated on September 26 but it is not a statutory holiday.
 There is also an American Family Day celebrated on the first Sunday in August.
 It is state-recognized holiday in Arizona, Georgia, and North Carolina.
 Having a special designated day as an annual event just helps ensure families come together to share their love and appreciation for one another.
 It is a great time to reach out beyond nuclear family units and get together, when possible, with other relatives too.
 Family life is important and deserves to be celebrated!
 Here are a variety of activities to enjoy with your Family Day guests.